Recovery Workers Library: Full List (A–Z)

 In “The Biology of Desire,” neuroscientist and former addict Marc Lewis, PhD, presents a groundbreaking and compassionate challenge to the long-held “disease model” of addiction.
 Drawing on his personal experience and decades of research, Lewis argues that addiction is not a chronic, incurable brain disease but rather a profoundly powerful form of learning and development.....More

-In “The Compass of Pleasure,” neuroscientist David J. Linden offers a fascinating and accessible exploration of the neurobiology of pleasure, a central drive for all human behavior.
-The book explains how the brain’s “pleasure circuit”—specifically the medial forebrain pleasure circuit—is activated by a wide range of experiences, from eating fatty foods and engagin...More
+In “The Compass of Pleasure,” neuroscientist David J. Linden offers a fascinating and accessible exploration of the brain’s fundamental drive: the pursuit of pleasure.
+The book reveals that a wide variety of human experiences—from eating fatty foods and engaging in sex to exercising, gambling, and using addictive substances—all activate the same core pathway in the...